 A few years prior to this moment I couldn’t present to a room, or deal with conflict, or express myself with confidence.
 I’d done a communication degree but couldn’t implement what I knew.

-I realised eventually that it’s all mostly behaviours - I just needed to understand the behaviours that work, and learn how to demonstrate them until they became natural.
+I realised eventually that it’s all behaviours - I just needed to understand the behaviours that work, and learn how to demonstrate them until they became natural.

 If you'd like to develop your super power in the world of work, then please consider sitting the online Super Power Workshop.